GenoML/genoml.github.io/docs/guides/munging.md

 The `--feature_selection` flag uses extraTrees ([classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html) for discrete data; [regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) for continuous data) to output a `*.approx_feature_importance.txt` file with the features most contributing to your model at the top.

 :::info
-The following examples are for adjusting your data (if you have principal components or other data you'd like to adjust particular columns with)
+The following examples are for adjusting your data (if you have principal components or other data you'd like to adjust particular columns with).
 :::

 Do you have additional covariates and confounders you would like to adjust for in the munging step prior to training your model and/or would like to reduce your data?
+This can be anything from correcting gene expression data for study site and batch to correcting a genome-wide set of SNPs for population stratification.

 To adjust, use the `--adjust_data` flag with the following necessary flags:
 - `--adjust_normalize`: Would you like to normalize your final adjusted data?
 (Default: yes)
 - `--target_features`: A .txt file, one column, with a list of features to adjust (no header).
 These should correspond to features in the munged dataset
 - `--confounders`: A .csv of confounders to adjust for with ID column and header.
-Numeric, with no missing data and the ID column is mandatory (this can be PCs, for example)
+Numeric, with no missing data, and the ID column is mandatory (this can be PCs, for example)

 To reduce your data prior to adjusting, use the `--umap_reduce yes` flag.
-This flag will also prompt you for if you want to adjust your data, normalize, and what your target features and confounders might be.
+This flag will also prompt you whether you want to adjust your data, normalize, and what your target features and confounders might be.
 We use the [Uniform Manifold Approximation and Projection for Dimension Reduction](https://umap-learn.readthedocs.io/en/latest/) (UMAP) to reduce your data into 2D, adjust, and exports a plot and an adjusted dataframe moving forward.
 This can be done by running the following:

 ```shell
 # Running GenoML munging on discreate data using PLINK binary files, a phenotype file, using UMAP to reduce dimensions and account for features, and running feature selection